ULTIMATE-YORK/ULTIMATE/README.md

 # ULTIMATE
-Software for creating world models for complex and heteregonous systems
+Software for creating world models for complex and heterogeneous systems

 ## Case studies